 “Yes, I did, and I’m so sorry,” she said.
 “I read it in the ski newsletter.”

 Ski newsletter!
 That pricked my attention.
-Something in me stirred.
+Something in me stirred and shifted.
 It turned out she knew him very well, had been on group ski trips climbing up the mountains to huts in Colorado.
-She described how the slope was so steep with such icy conditions they had to use skins on the bottom of their skis for grip.
+She described how the slope was so steep with such icy conditions they had to use special ski skins on the base of their skis for grip.
 It was an extreme, adventure type of skiing involving Telemarking down the mountainside through powder snow.
 My dad was an expert at this and enjoyed sharing his technique with the group.
 Always a teacher!
 Linda explained that this type of adventure was very hard on her knees, and she eventually had to stop going.
 She knew him, in other words, very well.
 An experience like that shared among ten people or so for days on end in a small hut up in the mountains creates bonds for a lifetime.
 It turns out she was one of a core group of people that accompanied my dad on many ski trips in Minnesota as well, including to our family cabin.
-I had never heard her name mentioned! this was all a complete surprise.
+I had never heard her name even mentioned!
+This was all a complete surprise.

 “I just can’t bear it.
 I miss him so much.
-I don’t know what to do.”
+I don’t know what to do!”

 The next moment I was weeping uncontrollably on her shoulder.
-She held me briefly, and then we stood apart as I attempted to do what we were asked, choking the rest of my story out.
+She held me briefly, and then we stood apart as I attempted to do what we were asked, choking the rest of my pinecone story out.
 All the other teams were chattering, casually enjoying the session, getting to know each other.
 What a contrast to the deep intensity I felt and the altered state I had now entered!
 The awkwardness of the situation was quite apparent, along with Linda’s helplessness at being able to console me.
 She was here to train, just like me, and we didn’t even know each other!
 What was she supposed to do?
 I attempted to collect myself, and she listened compassionately to the rest of my pinecone story.
 Then she took her turn.

 Linda’s story was so similar to mine it actually made me feel better, made me laugh even at how this object had united us.
 It was truly amazing how that pinecone had brought us together!
 Everyone remarked on it later after we shared with the group.
 Two strangers who, by coincidence, shared such a strong association with my father to meet in this way!
-Linda finished by saying the sugar pinecone brought back memories of her dad as well, of times shared on their hikes where he lived out west, how he taught her what he knew about trees and nature in general.
+Linda finished by saying the sugar pinecone brought back memories of her dad as well, of times shared on their hikes where he lived out west, how he taught her what he knew about trees and nature in general every time she visited.

 Through our fathers, we agreed, our love of the outdoors was nurtured.